Linkers part 17

 by seeing a relocation entry.
 The text of the warning is simply the contents of

-the .gnu.warning.SYMBOL
+the .gnu.warning.SYMBOL section.

 The GNU C library uses this feature to warn about references to symbols like

-which are required by standards but are generally considered to be
+gets which are required by standards but are generally considered to be

 unsafe.
-This is done by creating a section named .gnu.warning.gets
+This is done by creating a section named .gnu.warning.gets in the

-same object file which defines gets
+same object file which defines gets.

 The GNU linker also supports another type of warning, triggered by sections

-(without the symbol name).
+named .gnu.warning (without the symbol name).
 If an object file with a

 section of that name is included in the link, the linker will issue a warning.